m0glan/dotnet-sqlite-encryption/README.md

-# dotnet-sqlite-encryption
+# .NET SQLite Encryption
-A set of utilities for making it easier to encrypt a SQLite database with SQLCipher in .NET.
+This library aims to provide a set of SQLite database encryption-related utilities and `Microsoft.Data.Sqlite.SqliteConnection` extension methods in .NET.
+The tools are built around [SQLCipher](https://www.zetetic.net/sqlcipher/about/).